“My goal is to rid the world of insecurity.”

-He refuses to allow any excuse or setback to hold him back and stop him from living the life he wants.
+He refused to allow any excuse or setback to hold him back or stop him from living the life he wanted.

-He gets the job done, no matter what.
+He got the job done, no matter what.
 No excuses.

 To an operator, there are no excuses.
 There is only the mission.